 The rise and fall of the fate of Mahansar

-Founded by Nawal Singh in 1768, Mahansar, just like the rest of Shekhawati trading towns, flourished economically for several decades and one of its wealthiest patrons, the Poddar clan left behind a string of gem-like painted havelis.
+Founded by Nawal Singh in 1768, Mahansar, just like the rest of the Shekhawati trading towns, flourished economically for several decades, and one of its wealthiest patrons, the Poddar clan left behind a string of gem-like painted havelis.
 Mahansar’s fate overturned when one of the Poddars lost his livelihood and his two shiploads of opium sank in the ocean, leaving him penniless.
-Mahansar, along with its mercantile patrons slipped into obscurity and the village in present days produces a famous home-brewed alcohol.
-Popularly known as the Mahansar Liquor, this humble tipple enjoys much recognition in nearby states and under the patronage of Rajendra Singh Shekhawat (8th generation scion of a Mahansar family), it participated in many international trade fairs.
+Mahansar, along with its mercantile patrons slipped into obscurity and the village in present days produces famous home-brewed alcohol.
+Popularly known as the Mahansar Liquor, this humble tipple enjoys much recognition in nearby states, and under the patronage of Rajendra Singh Shekhawat (8th generation scion of a Mahansar family), it participated in many international trade fairs.

 Recommended Read: The painted havelis of Shekhawati